jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Encircle,
 2009-03-13

-Icon display and double clicking on them, showing THEIR contents, is ALMOST what I want to see regarding containment, except, that you will actually see the zooming in animate.
+Icon display and double clicking on them, showing THEIR contents, is ALMOST what I want to see regarding containment, except, that you might actually see the zooming in animate.

 JJ